Welcome to our guide to anthurium friedrichsthalii care and propagation.

 Water when the top half of the soil is dry, check it once a week.

-Feed with a feed higher in nitrogen once a month in summer to encourage growth.
+You can feed with a feed higher in nitrogen once a month in summer to encourage growth, they will grow faster if you do.
+You can use a balanced feed if it is what you have.

 When To Repot An Anthurium Friedrichsthalii